Alexi Giannoulias: Loans made by Broadway Bank

 Broadway Bank made real estate development loans to Tony Rezko, a political fundraiser and real estate developer who was later convicted of fraud and money laundering.
 Broadway Bank made these loans before Rezko was investigated, indicted, or convicted for any crimes, but not before the criminal conduct took place.
 Before his conviction, Rezko also received loans from other Chicago banks, including Bank of Chicago, First Bank and Trust of Illinois, GE Capital, Harris Trust and Savings, LaSalle Bank, and Manufacturers Bank.

-Giannoulias himself did not make the Rezko loans.

 Rezko defaulted on loans made by Broadway, and, in 2006 Broadway was the first bank to foreclose on one of Rezko's delinquent loans, forcing him to declare bankruptcy.
 Broadway Bank also refused to cover nine bad checks written by Rezko for a total of $450,000 in early 2008.

-Giannoulias never accepted campaign contributions from Rezko.
+Giannoulias himself did not make the loans to Rezko, nor did Giannoulias ever accept campaign contributions from Rezko.

 Broadway Bank also loaned money for real estate developments to Michael Giorango, who has been convicted for prostitution and bookmaking.
 Giannoulias has stated that he was not part of the loan committee that approved the loans to Giorango.